Isaac in Islam

 The biblical patriarch Isaac (إِسْحَاق or إِسْحٰق DIN) is recognized as a prophet of God by Muslims.
-As in Judaism and Christianity, Islam maintains that Isaac was the son of the patriarch and prophet Abraham from his wife Sarah.
+Like Judaism and Christianity, Islam maintains that Isaac was the son of the patriarch and prophet Abraham from his wife Sarah.
 Muslims hold Isaac in deep veneration because they believe that both Isaac and his older half-brother Ishmael continued their father's spiritual legacy through their subsequent preaching of the message of Allah after the death of Abraham.
 Isaac is mentioned in fifteen passages of the Quran.
 Along with being mentioned several times in the Quran, Isaac is held up as one of Islam's prophets.

 Early life

 Because of Allah's grace and covenant with Abraham, Sarah was gifted with a child in her old age.
 Isaac was the age of 10 when his half-brother Ishmael went out from Abraham's house into the desert.
 While in the desert Ishmael took a wife of the daughters of Moab named ʿAʾishah.